Hitler - - Dead or Alive (1942)

 Back at the hideout, a whimpering Hitler is shaved, revealing the tell-tale scar Meyer spoke of.
 Stripping him of his uniform, the autocrat looks like any other German, because the house is raided and none of the officers recognize their dear leader.
 As they’re marched off to be executed, Hitler’s protests fall on deaf ears, so he makes a run for it.
 In a spectacular twist, Hecht kills him, uttering the line, “To think that Germany could produce a piece of filth like you.”
 It’s wonderful, but Steve and Meyer, along with some random children, are killed on the spot as Steve rattles off some more pro-American rhetoric.
 Swinging back to the wraparound, Thornton apparently knows all of this even though Johnny and Else had already flown the coop, and proclaims that Steve was “A great man and a great American!”

 Confessions of a Nazi Spy was released by Warner Brothers in 1939 and represented Hollywood’s first public condemnation of the mad dictator of Germany.
 In different times, the trend of anti-Nazi films like Hitler - - Dead or Alive, Nazty Nuisance (also featuring Watson), The Hitler Gang (starring Hitler all-star Bob Watson again), and the many other similarly-themed works would have been repeated had The Interview (2014) been successful.
-Imagine a glut of anti-North Korea films which depicted the still-living leader of a dictatorship being brutally murdered.
-This was the norm for a while in the early 40’s.
+Imagine a glut of anti-North Korea films depicting the still-living leader of a dictatorship being brutally murdered.
+This was the norm in the early 40’s.